-NH Municipal Technical Assistance Grant (MTAG) Program 2017-18
+NH Municipal Technical Assistance Grant (MTAG) Program

 In 2016, the towns of Boscawen, Franconia, Hinsdale, and Peterborough were selected to each receive a grant for technical assistance in reviewing, rewriting or creating new zoning regulations to increase options for places to live for households with changing and/or diverse needs and income levels.

-- In Franconia, funds are being used for technical assistance to guide the process of developing consensus-based zoning amendments that support increased choices in places to live in and round the town’s center – while addressing the physical and infrastructure challenges that are often barriers to providing more homes and businesses.
+- In Franconia, funds were used for technical assistance to guide the process of developing consensus-based zoning amendments that support increased choices in places to live in and round the town’s center – while addressing the physical and infrastructure challenges that are often barriers to providing more homes and businesses.

 - Hinsdale’s grant funds were used to remove regulatory barriers to provide more options for its residents for places to live, employment opportunities and transportation choices.
 The Town voted for a tiny house ordinance.

 - Peterborough created regulations for a new village node, which includes workforce housing and other additional types of places to live.